YunoHost-Apps/cryptpad_ynh/README.md

 ## Configuration

-* How to configure this app: From an admin panel, a plain file with SSH.
+* How to configure this app: From the admin panel and the plain file `/var/www/cryptpad/config/config.js.`

 ## Documentation